mnot/I-D/json-home/draft.md

 }
 ~~~

-Note that the examples above use both tag {{?RFC4151}} and http {{?RFC7230}} URIs; any URI scheme can be used to identify link relations and other artefacts in home documents.
+Note that the examples above use both tag {{?RFC4151}} and https {{?RFC7230}} URIs; any URI scheme can be used to identify link relations and other artefacts in home documents.

 # Resource Objects